“It was all sandcastles built on the shoreline by someone who’d forgotten that sand was just another kind of dirt.”

 Well, this novel is a weird little gem.

-I don’t know what I was expecting from a plot centring around a new virus – five years after covid – that turns people into mindless, murderous violent monsters and a mother who joins a new wrestling… group?
+I don’t know what I was expecting from a plot centring around a new virus – five years after COVID – that turns people into mindless, murderous violent monsters and a mother who joins a new wrestling… group?
 Organization?
 Federation?
 What is the correct term for a wrestling thing?
-Whatever, the point is this is oddball, heartfelt and violent in equal measure and I totally dug it.
+Whatever, the point is that this is oddball, heartfelt and violent in equal measure and I totally dug it.

 Chelsea is married to David.
-David is a controlling, gaslighting, abusive piece of absolute shit.
+David is a controlling, gaslighting, abusive piece of shit.
 When the virus – named the Violence – starts spreading with rapid and deadly results, Chelsea devises a way out, but between her two children and her emotionally abusive rich-bitch mother, things don’t go exactly as planned.

 It’s all “what the actual fuck” vibes but in a good way.